MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

 ### Detect language

+Let's start by detecting the language a review is written in.

 1. In the **Classify Text** pane, select the **Detect language** tile.

 1. Under *Sample*, enter the following review: